stat6250-w18/course-questions-wiki/week-03/README.md

 - Question (ldeng11−stat6250): What does PROC PRINT display if you don't specific any options?
 - *Question* (akrishnamurthy-stat6250): What is the syntax of PRINT procedure and how can the output be customized to filter columns or rows?
 - *Question* (cnguyen77-stat6250): What is the default function of PROC PRINT?
+- *Answer* (asharda-stat6250):PROC PRINT displays all observations and variables in the data set, a column for observation numbers onthe far left, and variables in the order in which they occur in the data set.
 - *Question* (shatcher4-stat6250): What is the default of PROC PRINT?
 - *Answer* (shatcher4-stat6250): It lists the observations in the order they appear in the data set
 - *Question* (jbettonville-stat6250): In data sets with a large number of columns, are there any shortcuts for displaying several columns without specifying the name of each variable?
 Is it possible to select ranges of columns to display?